moj-analytical-services/iceberg-evaluation/docs/CONTRIBUTING.md

 %dotenv
 ```

-## Using VSCode Python Interactive Window
+## VS Code Python Interactive Window

-The [VSCode Python Interactive Window](https://code.visualstudio.com/docs/python/jupyter-support-py) allows you to run python code .py files, as well as Jupyter-like code cells, against jupyter IPython kernels.
+The [VS Code Python Interactive Window](https://code.visualstudio.com/docs/python/jupyter-support-py) allows you to run python code .py files, as well as Jupyter-like code cells, against jupyter IPython kernels.
 This has the advantage that changes to .py files can be tracked with git, as opposed to Jupyter Notebooks.

 To use the Python Interactive Window with a file, use the `Jupyter: Run Current File in Python Interactive Window` command from the Command Palette and make sure to select PySpark kernel.

-## Using the AWS Glue docker image
+## AWS Glue docker image

 Some parts of this repository have been developed using the [AWS Glue docker image](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html#develop-local-docker-image).
 Additional AWS guidance on how to use this image can be found [here](https://aws.amazon.com/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/) and detailed instructions on its use in this repo can be found in each relevant subdirectory.